 - Hold Comcast accountable for certain customer-service aspects of cable-modem service under a "bill of rights" adopted by city ordinance.
 See Cable Customer Bill of Rights.

 What City Negotiators CANNOT do:

 - Control prices and what Comcast charges customers for cable modems or cable TV, with the limited exception of the price for the Limited Basic TV package.

 - Control what commercial channels Comcast makes available, although the City can require certain categories of programming.

 - Make demands about cable-modem (Internet) service because, technically, it's not part of the franchise.

 Your input is important!
 It helps inform our franchise negotiations and efforts to protect the rights and interests of Seattle residents and cable subscribers.
 Several methods will be used to collect community input during the renewal process:

 - an on-line survey;

-Survey work is expected to begin in early 2014.
+On-line Survey work began in February 2014.
+The telephone survey is expected to happen in May 2014.
 If you get a call for the telephone survey, we hope you will take the time to participate!

 You can contact us electronically using our on-line Renewal Comments Form , or by calling the Cable Line at (206) 684-8498.